Do You Shop For The Safest Car? The Insurance Institute for Highway Safety (IIHS) Has Some Tips.

 Side airbags protect both the chest and the head during side impact accidents.
-The majority of cars built 2008 and after have side airbags.
+The majority of cars built 2008 and after having side airbags.

 Understeering and Oversteering

-When the car’s front wheels don’t have enough traction, the car’s momentum keeps it moving forward rather that turning.
+When the car’s front wheels don’t have enough traction, the car’s momentum keeps it moving forward rather than turning.
 This is called understeering.

 Oversteer is the opposite effect.
 The vehicle turns farther than the driver intended, which causes the rear wheels to spin.
 Electronic Stability Control can help correct both of these reactions.

 Once you find your car, we’ll insure it for you.